Santiago23z/Printf/README.md

 - _printf.c: - contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.

 - _putchar.c: - contains the function _putchar, which writes a character to stdout.
-- holberton.h: - contains all function prototypes used for _printf.
+- main.h: - contains all function prototypes used for _printf.
 - man_3_printf: - manual page for the custom _printf function.
 - print_chars.c: - contains the functions print_c, print_s.
 - print_numbers.c: - contains the functions print_i and print_d, which handle the conversion specifiers i and d, respectively